AlienX77-cmd/database-script/seed-scripts/ENHANCED-README.md

 4. **Foreign key relationships**:
    - Maps referenceId fields to RegistrationReferences
    - Creates one change request per company that links to multiple user requests
+   - Links to the organisations table for organizationId fields in PortalCompanyProfiles, PortalCeoProfiles and PortalUserChangeRequests
+   - Creates new entries in the organisations table if a company doesn't exist

 ## Troubleshooting